Computational-Mechanics-Materials-Lab/AMPES/README.md

 ### Process Parameters

-AMTech can output the process parameters used with each run.
+AMPES can output the process parameters used with each run.
 To print process parameters after a run, set the boolean option `process_param_request` to `true`.
 The following are outputted in the process parameters csv file.

-* time AMTech was ran
+* time AMPES was ran
 * process parameters per layer group
   * infill velocity and laser power
   * contour velocity and laser power